lkorba/SubscriptionSage/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For development setup instructions, see the [Development Guide](DEVELOPMENT.md).

 ## License